OmerMersin/PSN2MAVLink/README.md

 # PSN2MAVLink

-A lightweight bridge between PosiStageNet (PSN) tracking feeds and MAVLink, enabling UAVs to localise using Ultra Wideband (UWB) anchors and tags.
-The bridge listens to PSN multicast/unicast traffic, converts tracker poses into MAVLink `VISION_POSITION_ESTIMATE` messages, and streams them to autopilots such as ArduPilot or PX4 in real time.
+PSN2MAVLink is a lightweight bridge between PosiStageNet (PSN) tracking feeds and MAVLink-enabled autopilots.
+It listens for PSN multicast/unicast packets, converts tracker poses into `VISION_POSITION_ESTIMATE` messages, and streams them to ArduPilot, PX4, or any GCS that understands MAVLink.
+Use it to expose UWB anchor/tag localisation data to drones in real time.

 ---

-## Highlights
+## Features

-- **Protocol broker** – consumes PSN tracking packets and republishes them as MAVLink pose updates.
+- **Protocol broker:** ingests PSN tracker updates and republishes them as MAVLink pose messages.
-- **Flexible transport** – forward MAVLink over UDP _or_ TCP to match your ground station / autopilot link.
+- **UDP or TCP egress:** send MAVLink packets via stateless UDP or maintain a TCP uplink for ground stations such as MAVProxy.
-- **Frame alignment** – optional NED conversion (PSN Z-up ➜ MAVLink Z-down) for plug-and-play integration.
+- **Z-up to NED conversion:** converts PSN’s Z-up frame to MAVLink’s North-East-Down by default (toggle with `--no-ned`).
-- **Multicast, unicast & interface selection** – subscribe to theatre networks or local simulators with ease.
+- **Multicast/unicast flexibility:** subscribe to theatre networks, simulators, or loopback feeds; specify the network interface when needed.
-- **Tiny footprint** – single C++17 executable with zero runtime dependencies beyond the MAVLink headers.
+- **Zero external runtime deps:** single C++17 executable built against the upstream `c_library_v2` headers.

 ---